NAME

 contains derivations of

-being compiled.
-This option is used to make sure that during the
+compiled.
+This option is used to make sure that during the generation of

 --reuse-style-mixin